 Click on the download button to download and save the Windows Update to your computer.

 This way, you will be able to install the update manually on any one or more of your computers, as long as it applies to the installed operating system or software.

-Downloading, saving and installing Windows Update manually may be done if you need to save the updates for some reason or if you find that you are unable to update you Windows using Windows Update.
+Downloading, saving, and installing Windows Update manually may be done if you need to save the updates for some reason or if you find that you are unable to update your Windows using Windows Update.